firebase/genkit/docs/evaluation.md

 ]
 ```

 The data extractor will automatically locate retrievers and add the produced docs to the context array.
-By default, `eval:run` will run against all configured evaluators, and like `eval:flow`, results for `eval:run` will appear in the evaluation page of DevUI, located at `localhost:4000/evaluate`.
+By default, `eval:run` will run against all configured evaluators, and like `eval:flow`, results for `eval:run` will appear in the evaluation page of Developer UI, located at `localhost:4000/evaluate`.

 To run evaluation over an already extracted dataset: